pointdexter3/simplifi-csv-formatter/README.md

 - Select the CSV file option and save to the `/csv-raw` directory, overwrite the existing file(s) for your corresponding financial institution as the name is important (I can update support for other FI's when I know the format of their CSV export).

 ## Run terminal command
-- Open terminal app on Mac (Alternatively `right click the folder -> Services -> New Terminal At Folder`
+- Open terminal app on Mac and navigate to the `csv-extractor/scripts/` directory (Alternatively `right click the folder -> choose "Services" option -> choose "New Terminal At Folder"`
-- `cd` into the repo folder `csv-extractor/scripts/`
-- Run `./format-all-financial-institutions.bash "2023-12-20"` (Where the date in quotes is the oldest transaction date you wish to import)
+- Run the bash script`./format-all-financial-institutions.bash "2023-12-20"` (Where the date in quotes is the oldest transaction date you wish to import)